jacq-5/MTRX2700-Lab-2-Group-1/README.md

 } ButtonInterface;
 ```

-`ButtonCallback` is a type alias for a function pointer.
+`ButtonCallback` is the name of the function pointer.
-`ButtonInterface` is a struct used to allow decoupled usage of the button module — the main code doesn’t directly know about the internal function names.
+`ButtonInterface` is a struct to separate the button code from the main project such that the main code doesn't directly access or modify the internal functions.

 #### The callback function (`chase_led_callback`)